aelvan/RESS-Toolbox-EE/README.md

 On a phone with a non-retina screen and a screensize of 320x480: 480-40 = 440.
 On a phone with retina screen (2/1 pixel density) and a screensize of 320x480: 480*2 - 40 = 920.

+If you use the steps parameter like this:

+    {exp:ress_toolbox:calc size='800' subtract='40' retina='yes' steps='200'}

+The same example would return...

+On a non-retina laptop with, say 1440px screen width: 800-40 = 800.
+On a phone with a non-retina screen and a screensize of 320x480: 480-40 = 600.
+On a phone with retina screen (2/1 pixel density) and a screensize of 320x480: 480*2 - 40 = 1000.

-You can use this with for instance CE Image to optimize the size of generated images:
+You can use the calc method with for instance CE Image to optimize the size of generated images:

 		{exp:ce_img:pair src="/images/lorem.jpg" width="{exp:ress_toolbox:calc size='800'}" parse="inward"}
 			<img src="{made}" />